pmcharrison/psychTestR/inst/paper-body.md

 For experiments administered over the Internet, one could also consider the Javascript package [jsPsych](https://www.jspsych.org/) [@de2015jspsych].
-For experiments incorporating modern psychometric techniques, such as item response theory and adaptive testing, the R framework [Concerto](https://concertoplatform.com/about) [@scalise2015use] will often be preferable.
 For experiments involving many online participants interacting in complex networks, the [Dallinger](http://docs.dallinger.io/en/latest/index.html#) framework